KL-Yang/mele-a200-mainline-linux/README.md

 # U-BOOT
 U-BOOT v2016.11 use A10s-OLinuXino-M_defconfig, everything works, including display over HDMI, but NAND is not supported.
 For newer version v2019.04 with NAND support, use configuration file and dts file in this u-boot directory.
-When enable MUSB, the boot time seems much longer, may be more than 10s.
+When enable MUSB, the boot time maybe longer, and the HDMI display boots to login shell with kernel 4.9.y.

 http://linux-sunxi.org/Mele_A200